Skip to content

 Clear innovation directions grounded in consumer behaviour

-Provided Coca-Cola with evidence-based opportunity spaces — moving the conversation from assumptions to insight-led direction.
+Delivered evidence-based opportunity spaces, shifting conversation from assumptions to insight-led direction.

 Aligned creative and technical teams

-Shared frameworks gave both creative and technical stakeholders a common reference point, reducing misalignment and accelerating concept development.
+Shared frameworks provided a common reference point for stakeholders, reducing misalignment and accelerating concept development.

 Informed future packaging concepts and positioning

-Research directly shaped the next phase of concept development and brand positioning decisions within the kids' drinks category.
+Research directly shaped subsequent concept development and brand positioning decisions within the kids' drinks category.